iilabau/MuSIC/README.md

 </p>

 ### Relevant Paper
-The following paper may be consulted and cited while referring to this dataset.
+In future the following paper may be consulted and cited while referring to this dataset (upon acceptance)
 > **Khan, T. and Mollah, A.F., 2022.
 MuSIC: A multi-scale deep neural architecture for script identification.**

 ### Contributors